- Aims of this Policy

 3.26.
 Teachers will do their best to ensure the health and safety of everyone in the group and act as any reasonably prudent Parent would do in the same circumstances.
 They will:

 3.26.1. follow the instructions of the Group Leader and help with control, behaviour and discipline;

 3.26.2. do their best to ensure the health and safety of everyone on the Educational Visit and should speak to the Group Leader or teachers if concerned about the health or safety of anyone attending the Educational Visit;

 3.26.3. consult with the Group Leader and, where appropriate, take immediate steps to terminate the Educational Visit if there is an unacceptable risk to the health and safety of Students or anyone else attending the Educational Visit;

 3.26.4. be aware of potential conflicts of interest if their own children are members of the group and discuss this beforehand with the Group Leader.

 3.27.
 Adult volunteers: non-teacher adults acting as Supervisors will:

-3.27.1. be properly vetted, CRB checked and assessed in accordance with the School’s Child Protection Policy;
+3.27.1. be properly vetted, DBS checked and assessed in accordance with the School’s Child Protection Policy;

 3.27.2. not be left in sole charge of students except where it has been previously agreed as part of the risk assessment;